VincentPaukgyi/QHRM_Assignment/README.md

 ![image](https://github.com/user-attachments/assets/992a4f35-a3d1-4e32-acb6-e855466b4e7f)
 <br/>
 <br/>
-Order must be as shown in Figure.
+Project Order must be as shown in Figure.
 <br/>
 Select IIS Express as Debug Target for All.
 <br/>